cryptexfinance/website/src/pages/blog/2021-09-02-tcap-for-dao.md

 **Stability oriented side**

 1. Stablecoins: In the search for reliability, or stability, DAOs should allocate a portion of their assets to Stablecoins like USDT, BUSD or USDC.
 This balanced approach to allocate a greater proportion of the treasury to stablecoins is favored by DAOs during wild market volatility.
-2. Liquidity Pool Pair: For consistent returns, some DAOs choose to provide liquidity for their native token pairs on Decentralised Exchanges (DEX) in order to rake in incentives.
+2. Liquidity Pool Pair: For consistent returns, some DAOs choose to provide liquidity for their native token pairs on Decentralized Exchanges (DEX) in order to rake in incentives.
 This strategy can lead to unparalleled returns through liquid revenue streams for the treasury, especially in times of high trading volume.

 View the circle chart on typical allocations for a DAO treasury.